 As with all other social media networks, it is vital that you track your success with Pinterest:

 - Track your “Recent Activity”.
-Located on the LHS of your home page – look at recent followers, likes, comments and repins.
+Located on the LHS and RHS top of your home page – look at recent followers, who you are following, likes, pins and boards.

 - Research the Pins, Boards and Brands that get results.
 Click the Pinterest button and search via keywords – under pins, boards and people.
 Use the findings as a guide for future blogposts and pin titles.
 Work out what works!